diamantkolshi/watson-personality-insights/README.md

 # watson-personality-insights

-Personality Insights translates text from one language to another.
-The service offers multiple domain-specific models that you can customize based on your unique terminology and language.
-Use Language Translator to take news from across the globe and present it in your language, communicate with your customers in their own language, and more.
+The IBM Watson™ Personality Insights service provides an Application Programming Interface (API) that enables applications to derive insights from social media, enterprise data, or other digital communications.
+The service uses linguistic analytics to infer individuals' intrinsic personality characteristics, including Big Five, Needs, and Values, from digital communications such as email, text messages, tweets, and forum posts.

-For more informations you can read [here](https://www.ibm.com/watson/developercloud/doc/language-translator/index.html)
+For more informations you can read [here](https://www.ibm.com/watson/developercloud/doc/personality-insights/)

 ## Prerequisites